-The same can be said of the controls, they feel cheap, and I’m not sure how long the gimbal will really last if put up to constant use, packing, unpacking, and travelling.
+The same can be said of the controls, they feel cheap, and I’m not sure how long the gimbal will really last if put up to constant use, packing, unpacking, and traveling.

 I wasn’t able to balance the tilt axis with my Moondog Labs Anamorphic Lens on the iPhone 7 Plus, although adding a counterweight on the roll arm does allow the roll axis to balance.
 I can however achieve a good balance when using my PolarPro Iris ND Filters.

 This means that I do use more than one gimbal.
-If I want to shoot anamorphic and need stabilised movement, I’ll still use the DJI Osmo Mobile 2, as I can balance it with the Moondog Labs Anamorphic Lens, but if I am not shooting anamorphic, I much prefer the usability and smooth movement of the Moza Mini Mi.
+If I want to shoot anamorphic and need stabilized movement, I’ll still use the DJI Osmo Mobile 2, as I can balance it with the Moondog Labs Anamorphic Lens, but if I am not shooting anamorphic, I much prefer the usability and smooth movement of the Moza Mini-MI.